Christian Brando: Acting

-As a child, Christian had two small roles in movies: in The Secret Life of an American Wife and I Love You, Alice B. Toklas!, both released in 1968.
-He appeared in four other films and four made-for-TV productions, sometimes using the alias "Gary Brown", between 1980 and 1990.
-He played a killer in the Sacra Corona Unita (the Quarter Italian Mafia) in the film La Posta in gioco ("The Prize at Stake"), filmed in Southern Italy in 1987.
+Christian Brando's only credited acting role was in the Italian production La Posta in Gioco ("The Prize at Stake", 1988).

 Conflicts with the law

-Manslaughter
+Killing of Dag Drollet

-On May 16, 1990, Brando fatally shot Dag Drollet, the boyfriend of his half-sister Cheyenne in the living room of his father's house in Beverly Hills, California.
-Drollet was in a four-year relationship with Cheyenne, who was 8 months pregnant by Drollet at the time.
+On May 16, 1990, Brando fatally shot Dag Drollet, the boyfriend of his half-sister Cheyenne, in the living room of Brando's father's house in Beverly Hills, California.
+Drollet (the son of French Polynesian politician Jacques Drollet) was in a four-year relationship with Cheyenne, who was eight months pregnant by Drollet at the time.

 A few days before the incident, Drollet had flown in from Tahiti to Los Angeles to visit Cheyenne.
 Cheyenne was visiting her father along with her mother, and both were staying at Marlon Brando's residence.
-Marlon Brando had known the Drollet family for years; however, Christian Brando met Dag Drollet for the first time several hours before he shot him to death.
+Marlon Brando had known the Drollet family for years; however, Christian Brando met Dag Drollet for the first time several hours before the shooting.

 On the evening of the killing, Brando and Cheyenne had dinner at Musso & Frank Grill, where Cheyenne told Brando that Drollet had been physically abusive toward her.
 Christian Brando said to a reporter from the Los Angeles Times, "She went off on this bizarre tangent."

-Later, around 11 p.m. that night, Brando, who admitted to being drunk at the time, confronted Drollet at the Brando home and shot him.
+Later, around 11 p.m. that night, Brando, who admitted to being drunk at the time, confronted Drollet at the Brando residence and shot him.
 Brando claimed that he did not intend to kill Drollet.
-"I just wanted to scare him", he said.
+"I just wanted to scare him," he said.
 Cheyenne was staying in a separate room.
 Christian Brando claimed that he and Drollet were fighting over the gun when it accidentally went off.
 In an interview with The Times, Brando said that later revelations about Cheyenne's mental health had made him question whether she was ever beaten by Drollet.
-"I feel like a complete chump for believing her", he said.
+"I feel like a complete chump for believing her," he said.